algolia/algoliasearch-wordpress/docs/src/configuration.md

 ---
-title: Configuration
+title: Getting Started
-description: Now that your plugin is installed, here is how to configure it.
+description: Step by step guide to setup the Search by Algolia plugin for WordPress.
 layout: page.html
 ---
 ## Algolia Credentials